History of the NTG

 Over its first year, the NTG held two plenary meetings.
 The first, in conjunction with the 2011 AAIDD Conference, was held in St. Paul, Minnesota, on June 6, 2011.
 The members of the National Task Group spent the day working to build consensus on the Groups work and products.
 Each of the working groups presented their reports, which contained draft documents reflecting the group's work.
 Consensus was achieved on the work done by each group and a general discussion helped to set the tone for the NTG’s further work.
 It was decided to produce a general summative report and the other products noted above.
 The second meeting was held on November 8, 2011 in Arlington, Virginia, in conjunction with the annual conference of the AUCD.
 Both meetings included representatives from national organizations and government agencies.

 Work During the Early Years.
 Since 2014, the NTG has organized a number of workshops and webinars on the topic of dementia and intellectual disabilities.
 NTG members are also involved in special presentations at the annual meetings of various national associations and organizations, including the 2013 AAIC in Boston.
-The NTG has offered advice to the CARF organization, a certification body for programs serving people with developmental disabilities.
-The CARF has produced a new set of standards, “Older Adults and Older Adults/Dementia Care Specific Population Designations” that went into effect in July 2014.
-The standards are designed to assess individually tailored services that support adaptive aging and compensate for aging-related decline, such as seen in adults with intellectual disability and dementia.
+The NTG offered advice to the CARF organization, a certification body for programs serving people with developmental disabilities.
+Consequently, the CARF produced a set of standards, “Older Adults and Older Adults/Dementia Care Specific Population Designations” that went into effect in July 2014.
+The standards were designed to assess individually tailored services that support adaptive aging and compensate for aging-related decline, such as seen in adults with intellectual disability and dementia.

 Educational Activities.
-NTG members, along with collaborating organizations and several former Geriatric Education Centers, (GECs), engaged in developing a national curriculum for training personnel who work for agencies and organizations that provide services to adults with intellectual disability affected by dementia.
+NTG members, along with collaborating organizations and several formerly named Geriatric Education Centers (GECs), engaged in developing a national curriculum for training personnel who work for agencies and organizations that provide services to adults with intellectual disability affected by dementia.
 Several levels of training materials were developed, including a core curriculum for personnel working directly with adults with dementia.
 A national curriculum of 18 modules was developed that can be used in the orientation of personnel who are new hires or who are already employed and work with adults with intellectual disabilities yet unaffected by dementia, or who might be at risk.
 The new national curriculum was launched on June 16, 2014 at the Joint Conference of the American Academy of Developmental Medicine and Dentistry and the National Task Group, in Princeton, New Jersey, was piloted at several settings in late 2014, and put into effect in 2015 with a series of regional workshops.
 The curriculum is now in place and serves as the core for a series of two-day workshops made available throughout the United States.
 The workshop also includes a third day for orientation of regional trainers who are authorized to use the modules for in-house training.
+The NTG also helped produce specific topical information for use by Geriatric Workforce Enhancement Programs (GWEPs) when HRSA developed a national slide set on dementia for America's workforce.
+The NTG continues to be involved in a variety of education efforts, including its members speaking at national and international conferences.

 Conferences.
 The NTG, in conjunction with the American Academy of Developmental Medicine and Dentistry, held a series of annual one-day track days on dementia-related issues and intellectual disability.
 The first conference was held in Princeton, New Jersey, in June 2014; a second in Los Angeles, California, in July 2015; a third in Chicago, Illinois in July 2016; a fourth in Houston, Texas, in June 2017, a fifth in Seattle, Washington, in 2018, and a sixth in Rochester, New York in June 2019.
 The 2020 conference scheduled to be held in Pittsburgh, Pennsylvania, was cancelled due to the COVID-19 pandemic.
-Conferences.
+The NTG is planning for a meeting in 2021 and details will be provided once plans are formed.
+See Conferences.

 The NTG-EDSD.
 The NTG released the NTG-Early Detection Screen for Dementia (NTG-EDSD) which was developed in response to requests by family caregivers and agencies for a tool useful to record observations of changes in function.
 The NTG-EDSD is used in starting that critical conversation with (and among) clinical personnel as to whether their observations merit more explicit assessment for MCI or dementia or -- alternatively – signal behaviors that may be amenable to intervention and remediation.
 The NTG-EDSD, an administrative screening tool, is useful as part of the information collected in conjunction with the Affordable Care Act’s annual wellness visit and cognitive impairment assessment.
 The specialized information provided by the NTG-EDSD can aid community practitioners when examining and assessing adults with intellectual disability.
 The NTG-EDSD is designed to be completed by family caregivers and staff at local agencies and organizations.
 The NTG-EDSD and its manual are available in numerous language versions on the NTG website.
 The NTG-EDSD is in use by various organizations and research projects.